PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 1. Static Test: With the boat in the water but stationary, check for clear bottom readings and proper depth

-3. Turn Test: Make sharp turns while monitoring the display – adjust mounting angle if the signal cuts out
+3. Turn Test: Make sharp turns while monitoring the display.
+Adjust mounting angle if the signal cuts out during direction changes

-4. Shallow Water Test: Ensure the transducer doesn't hit bottom in your typical fishing depths
+4. Shallow Water Test: Ensure the transducer does not hit bottom in your typical fishing depths.
+Check clearances at full deployment

 Maintenance Tips